ecoiahq/content-ops-starter/content/pages/index.md

     subtitle: ''
     text: >
-      We provide business, digital and creative solutions to amplify mission-driven businesses.
+      We provide business, digital and creative solutions to amplify mission-driven organisations.
 Whether you're a nonprofit, ethical brand, or CSR leader, we help you engage supporters, grow your influence, and make a real difference at the grassroots level.
     actions:
       - label: Get started
         altText: ''